CouscousPHP/Couscous/README.md

 ```

 Generates the website and starts a webserver so that you can preview the website at http://localhost:8000.
+If files are changed, the website will be regenerated.

 ```
 $ couscous deploy